-Q: How does my raise affect spousal support payments?
+Q: How does my raise affect support payments?

 A California court cannot consider your increased post-separation earnings as a basis for awarding support beyond that which is justified by the marital standard of living.

-Q: Can I get spousal support payments reduced if my income is reduced?
+Q: Can I get support payments reduced if my income is reduced?

-Q: Can I get spousal support payments reduced if I am an independent contractor or self-employed?
+Q: Can I get support payments reduced if I am an independent contractor or self-employed?

 Q: How much do I have to work if I’m self-employed?

 In California, you are required to work a reasonable work regimen which takes into consideration your particular abilities.